 When Your Thoughts Run You: Understanding Rumination

-Have you ever found yourself lying awake at night, unable to shake off a nagging thoughts or dwelling on past mistakes?
+Have you ever found yourself lying awake at night, unable to shake off nagging thoughts or dwelling on past mistakes?
 If so, you’re not alone.
 Rumination, the relentless cycle of negative thinking, is a universal human experience that affects us all at some point in our lives.
-But what exactly is rumination, and how can we turn it from a source of distress into a tool for personal growth?
+But what exactly is it and how can we turn it from a source of distress into a tool for personal growth?

 In this blog post, we’ll delve into the depths of rumination, exploring its origins and impact on our mental well-being.
 From the neuroscience behind rumination to practical strategies for breaking it’s relentlessness, helping you to navigate your own thought patterns more effectively.